 this is an extraordinary idea/ finding!* was looking back at last graph and then feeling some similar frustration. its “yet another (highly plausible/ deep) bound/ limit” that cant be proven exactly. then was thinking again about older ideas of trying to find an “ordered traversal” of an optimization as a way of finding a proof. then was led in this direction. dont recall trying it. feel that am close to something, cant quite put finger on it yet…

-another way of looking at trajectories is that they have a bunch of quantifiable features. then one can look at how those features cluster. my idea was to normalize the features based on ‘z’ values (“gaussian spread normalization”) and then traverse based on that, from another pov its just another type of dispersion/ entropy measurement. so looked at traversing based on min or max of the ‘z’ values and this had the familiar problem of avoiding certain points. so then my idea was to combine traversing based on “removing” (aka advancing) the extreme ‘z’ value nodes but interlaced with code that simply removes the least iterate in the frontier. then came up with this striking sequence. the extraordinary finding is that it converges to an apparent order.
+another way of looking at trajectories is that they have a bunch of quantifiable features. then one can look at how those features cluster. my idea was to normalize the features based on ‘z’ values (“gaussian spread normalization”) and then traverse based on that, from another pov its just another type of dispersion/ entropy measurement. so looked at traversing based on min or max of the ‘z’ values and this had the familiar problem of avoiding certain points. so then my idea was to combine traversing based on “removing” (aka advancing) the extreme ‘z’ value nodes but interlaced with code that simply removes the least iterate in the frontier. the frontier advance can be based on various schemes but here chose the familiar/ oft used “inverse collatz order.” then came up with this striking sequence. the extraordinary finding is that it converges to an apparent order.

 there are 6 graphs in triples and theres a huge amt comment on. left side graphs are the main graphs and there are 2 corresponding/ following detail views of upper left/ lower right. the 1st 3 are the iterates. the pattern stabilizes by 10k iterations to a lower and upper pattern. the red points are the smallest iterate in the frontier removed every 50 iterations, the algorithm removes high entropy iterates in 50 iteration batches. the green points removed are the high-entropy iterates, typically much larger.